Lapin-Blanc/pyboard/README.md

 # pyboard
-miscellaneous drivers for micropython pyboard
+miscellaneous drivers and applications for micropython pyboard